 Compared to the master document example (3.10.2), the page document in Example 3.1 is short and simple.
 This is, in fact, what you should strive for in your project.
 Page documents are the primary work area for those who will update and maintain the site, so the layout of a page document must be as simple and self-evident as possible.
 (For instance: Do we need indentation in page documents?
 Probably not, unless it is taken care of automatically.)

 The main rule of thumb is: If you can move a bit of information away from a page document to the master or to the stylesheet, do that.

-en/team/index.xml: A page document.
+Example 3.1. en/team/index.xml: A page document.

 <?xml version="1.0" encoding="us-ascii"?>

 experienced management team has - you guessed it -

 <em>the right combination of skills for success</em>.</p>